 Costa Rica Weather: Tropical Seasons

 Costa Rica has typical tropical weather with two seasons: dry and rainy.
 It is 8-12 degrees above the equator so it doesn’t experience fall or spring or snow.
-One thing to note is that climate change has affected the weather in Costa Rica and the dry and rainy seasons are not quite as distinct as it used to be.
+One thing to note is that climate change has affected the weather in Costa Rica and the dry and rainy seasons are not quite as distinct as it used to be and is getting more intense every year.

 Dry season is generally from beginning of December to end of April in Costa Rica.
 Some characteristics of dry season are: